 More information > Coronavirus Job Retention Scheme (furlough)

+There is financial support for organisations with premises that have closed or suffered greatly reduced income.
 Most community centres and halls have been able to access support from your district / borough council through the Local Restrictions Support Grant (Closed) Addendum, as long as you meet the other criteria.

 Please email Kevin Sawers or call 01962 857358 if you feel your organisation and premises meet the criteria but your application has been rejected.